Microbiology, Immunology, and Pathology Graduate Programs Frequently Asked Questions

 Who is eligible to apply to the graduate program?

-The minimum requirement to apply is a bachelor’s level degree (B.S. or B.A.) in a biomedical or related field.
+The minimum requirement to apply is a bachelor’s degree (B.S. or B.A.) in a biomedical or related field.
 International students must have completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
-A 3.0 GPA in undergraduate or other graduate work is required.
+A 3.0 GPA on a 4.0 scale in undergraduate or other graduate work is required.

 I won't graduate until May.
 Can I apply?